 Double suicide attack hits Pakistan’s main arms factory.

-“There is rallying support behind Pakistan People’s Party chairman Asif Ali Zardari, to be the presidential candidate,” Raja Assad Hameed, a special correspondent for the Pakistani newspaper The Nation, told Al Jazeera.
+“There is rallying support behind Pakistan People’s Party chairman Asif Ali Sardar, to be the presidential candidate, [all three key parties are supportive of his nomination.]

 “Nawaz Sharif has been distanting himself from nominating Zardari and he has been saying that … somebody [less] political and controversial [should be nominated by the ruling coalition instead] so that he could emerge as the symbol of the federation and president of Pakistan.”